A lot or a little?

 What parents need to know

-Parents need to know that this movie about a hardworking and loving Mexican-American family has a lot of adult material.
+Parents need to know that My Family (Mi Familia) is about a hardworking and loving Mexican-American family has a lot of adult material.
 Characters are partially nude in passionate love scenes, and there are several violent moments including a bloody shooting, a knife fight that ends in a fatality, and a graphic childbirth scene that ends in a mother's death, her body shown briefly in the morgue.
 There's a lot of cursing in both English and Spanish; one character drinks and another sells marijuana.

 What's the story?